 If you search Solid Signal for “combiner” you’ll find pages and pages of what seem like the very same thing.
 Not only that, you’ll see things that look very much like splitters, and some that are labeled splitter/combiners.
 It can be very confusing to try to find what you’re looking for.
 Here’s a quick tutorial:

 This is as simple as a combiner can get.
-This Channel Plus combiner can also be used as a splitter.
+The Channel Plus combiner at the top of this page can also be used as a splitter.
 It’s a very simple device that doesn’t discriminate in any way about what sort of signals are going into or out of it.
 You can feed a signal in and split it equally between the outputs, or it can take two signals from two different sources and combine them on a single line.

 A combiner like this is perfect if you are pointing two antennas in two totally different directions.
 What you’ll get is one line that contains both signals.
 There’s no attempt to balance the incoming signals, so it’s up to you to make sure that all the signals are different, because when you have the same signal on two lines and try to combine them, the result is usually worse than either of the incoming signals, because the two interfere with each other.